 Angela Sahi has been an executive for the Company since 2005.
-Ms. Sahi has responsibility for performing strategic evaluation of potential acquisitions, development and market analysis to identify performance characteristics and business opportunities.
+Ms. Sahi has responsibility for the oversight and operations of the Canadian multi-suite residential, office and industrial portfolios.
 Prior to joining Morguard, Ms. Sahi was a Consultant with both Ernst & Young's Real Estate Advisory Group and Business Risk Services Group.
-She also worked in Ernst & Young's Audit and Tax groups.